Tutorial: Use sample dashboards in Databricks SQL

 If your workspace has any saved dashboards, they are listed.

-3. Next to Retail Revenue & Supply Chain, click Import.
+3. In the Retail Revenue & Supply Chain tile, click Import.
 The dashboard is imported into your workspace, and you are the owner.

-The imported dashboard appears, and its visualizations are refreshed.
+The imported draft dashboard appears, and its visualizations are refreshed.

 You can import a sample dashboard multiple times, and multiple users can each import it.
 You can also import the NYC Taxi Trip Analysis dashboard.